tendermint/atom_one/README.md

 ### Article 2.F.
 The Interchain Security (ICS) Systems

-While the ATOM token is the only token allowed for staking on the Cosmos Hub, thereby allowing validators to also partake in ICS2 hosting of Consumer Chains, the PHOTON token is the only token allowed for ICS2 hosting.
+While the ATOM is the only token allowed for staking on the Cosmos Hub, thereby allowing validators to also partake in ICS2 hosting of Consumer Chains, the PHOTON is the only token allowed for ICS2 hosting.

 2% of the transaction fees earned from ICS2 hosting shall be paid to the ATOM holders staked toward the Cosmos Hub (the "ICS2 Tax").
 The ICS2 Tax parameter